crpietschmann/portfolio/_posts/2008-06-25-aspnet-fix-for-webparts-2b-urlrewriting-issue.markdown

         return p;
     }
 }</pre>

-<p>Another implementation (possibly a better one) would be to create a custom WebPartManager and change the path that is sent to the PersonalizationProvider, but the way shown above was simplier for me to implement and it works.</p>
+Another implementation (possibly a better one) would be to create a custom WebPartManager and change the path that is sent to the PersonalizationProvider, but the way shown above was simplier for me to implement and it works.